mtk246/react-localstorage-chat/resources/docs/1.0/company.md

 >{warning} 404 company found not found

 <a name="get-list"></a>
-## Get All Company by billing company
+## Get all company by billing company

 ### Param in header